 Duque said US support for those refugees was "important" but that more was needed from other countries.

 "We need other countries to help," he said.
 We need "cooperation to fight the pernicious impact of Maduro's rule and the humanitarian disaster."

 Pompeo praised the treatment of the 1.6 million Venezuelan refugees in Colombia, in "contrast to the misery inflicted by Maduro."

 The United States has been Guaido's main backer in the 36-year-old's bid to oust Maduro from power.

 A year ago he declared himself acting president, a move quickly supported by Washington and more than 50 countries.

-But Maduro crucially retains the backing of Venezuela's armed forces while allies China, Russia and Cuba have also provided support to his socialist regime.
+China, Russia and Cuba have also provided support to Maduro's socialist regime.

 © 2020 AFP